Wilkenfeld/PoCs/GjacBot-SQL/README.md

 ### 3. Deadly Get Param Check in [bot.php](https://github.com/GiacomoDevIT/GjacBot-SQL/blob/master/bot.php)

-Although its shortness, this file is full of distructive bugs and vulns:
+Although its shortness, this file is full of destructive bugs and vulnerabilities:

 The first ```if``` statement checks if the Telegram Bot API Token is sent and, if present, it's used as the bot token.
 This bug leads to two different options: